 - Get some potting soil, loosen them and use them to “cover” the seeds up.

-Please note that you don’t have to have a proper garden but you do have to put the pot somewhere in the house where there is enough sunlight.
+Please note that you don’t have to have a proper garden, but you do have to put the pot somewhere in the house where there is enough sunlight.
 A small balcony like mine would do just fine.
 Direct sunlight is the key when it comes to growing paprika, or any other plant for that matter, from seed.

 Yes, you are finished.
 So, just sit back, relax and wait until they grow.
 Growing they will and starting the 3rd day, you should see some tiny leaves that start to emerge from the surface of the potting soil.